 Laparoscopy or keyhole surgery is a

 Less commonly, tissue may develop in other parts of the pelvic area, such as the vagina, cervix, vulva, or bowels.
-Rarely, endometrial tissue may grow in other body parts, such as the brain, lungs, eyes, or skin.
+Rarely, endometrial-like tissue may grow in other body parts, such as the brain, lungs, eyes, or skin.

 Endometriosis is a common health problem for women.
 The Office on Women’s Health says around